Best Virginia Tech Graduation Photo Locations (2026 Guide)

 Evening.
 Always evening.

 In late April and early May, sunset is around 8 PM, so sessions typically start around 6:30 PM.
 That lower sun creates warmer tones, softer shadows, and a polished look that midday light simply can’t match.
+If you are looking for someone to take your photos who is a professional and has done hundreds of shoots here, check out my website!

 How a Typical Session Flows